MIRI Coronagraphic Recommended Strategies

 See also: MIRI Observing StrategiesJWST High-Contrast Imaging Roadmapas well as relevant science use case examples MIRI and NIRCam Coronagraphy of the Beta Pictoris Debris Disk.

 The Mid-Infrared Instrument (MIRI) onboard JWST is equipped with 4 coronagraphs that will enable cutting-edge science at small inner working angles (IWAs).
-In order to prepare for such high-contrast imaging (HCI), observers will have to decide on the choice of filter and focal plane mask, target acquisition strategy, and order of observations, among others.
+In order to prepare for such high-contrast imaging (HCI), observers will have to decide on the choice of the filter/coronagraphic mask, target acquisition strategy, and order of observations, among others.

 Planning a coronagraphic observation with MIRI